Impactful jobs for economics degree graduates

 How much impact could you have?

-Nonprofit entrepreneur
+Nonprofit entrepreneurship

 • Any of the activities involved in creating and running a nonprofit, including administrative tasks, hiring and onboarding employees, and directing the organization’s strategy.